iOS-Development-Projects/Prework/README.md

-# Pre-work - *Tip Calculator*
+# Pre-work - Tip Calculator

-**Prework** is a tip calculator application for iOS.
+Prework is a tip calculator application for iOS.

-Submitted by: **Matthew Piedra**
+Submitted by: Matthew Piedra

-Time spent: **2** hours spent in total
+Time spent: **X** hours spent in total

 ## User Stories

 The following **required** functionality is complete:

-* [check] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [check] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly
+* [x] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly

 The following **optional** features are implemented: